Bank holidays in 2024: four things you need to know | Moorepay

 If you require an employee to work on a bank holiday there is no legal requirement to enhance pay.
 It will depend on what is written in their contracts of employment.

-3. How to handle an additional bank holiday in May 2023
+3. How to handle an additional bank holidays

 These long weekends have the potential to cause disruption to many businesses across the country.

-It’s important to let your employees know what your company are planning to do for this coronation bank holiday well in advance.
-Will employees be working as usual, are required to take it out of their annual leave entitlement, or are you going to give them it as an extra day off this year?
+It’s important to let your employees know what your company plans to do for these special bank holidays well in advance.
+Will employees be working as usual, are required to take it out of their annual leave entitlement, or are you going to give them it as an extra day off?
 The important thing is to review your employee contracts and communicate clearly with your employees what the plan is.

-This may be a good time to add some wording on your company’s position should the government introduce additional bank holidays in the future too.
+This may be a good time to add some wording on your company’s position should the government introduce additional bank holidays in the future.

 4. Treat part-time workers the same as full-time workers